Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Given that ClientHello extensions are sent unencrypted, this portion of the extension was designed to avoid unnecessary privacy leaks.
-In particular, care was taken to avoid leaking what certificate(s) the User Agent may have been shown in previous connections and what other hosts the User Agent may have contacted recently.
+In particular, care was taken to avoid leaking what certificate(s) the client may have been shown in previous connections and what other hosts the client may have contacted recently.

-User Agents advertise a recently observed tree size for each Transparency Log that they support receiving inclusion proofs from.
-Since User Agents will generally only "observe" various tree sizes of a Transparency Log by communicating with hosts that provide proofs from that Transparency Log, and since different hosts will update their proofs at different times, this may cause a privacy leak.
-Specifically, it could happen that a User Agent communicates with a host that uses proofs from a very recently-created tree size.
-If the User Agent advertised this very recently-created tree size to other hosts, it would reveal who they previously communicated with.
+Clients advertise a recently observed tree size for each Transparency Log that they support receiving inclusion proofs from.
+Since clients will generally only "observe" various tree sizes of a Transparency Log by communicating with hosts that provide proofs from that Transparency Log, and since different hosts will update their proofs at different times, this may cause a privacy leak.
+Specifically, it could happen that a client communicates with a host that uses proofs from a very recently-created tree size.
+If the client advertised this very recently-created tree size to other hosts, it would reveal who they previously communicated with.

-To mitigate this, User Agents only advertise tree sizes where the timestamp of the rightmost log entry is sufficiently old.
+To mitigate this, clients only advertise tree sizes where the timestamp of the rightmost log entry is sufficiently old.
 This time delay ensures that the inclusion proof provided by almost any host could've conveyed the same tree size, creating a large anonymity set.

-When a User Agent observes a provisional inclusion proof from a host, they retain condensed information about it to allow them to later verify that the information it contained was properly integrated into the Transparency Log.
+When a client observes a provisional inclusion proof from a host, they retain condensed information about it to allow them to later verify that the information it contained was properly integrated into the Transparency Log.
 The primary avenue for obtaining this verification is advertising knowledge of the